-To refine and detail the adopted year 2050 regional land use plan information and recommendations for use in other Commission planning programs and for incorporation in to County and local comprehensive plans.
+To refine and detail the adopted year 2050 regional land use plan information and recommendations for use in other Commission planning programs and for incorporation into County and local comprehensive plans.

-In 2005, the Commission completed the basic framework of a land use plan for the Southeastern Wisconsin Region to the year 2035.
-The year 2035 plan represents the fifth generation regional land use plan, prior plans having been prepared for the design years of 1990, 2000, 2010, and 2020.
-The year 2035 land use plan includes recommendations for urban service areas, environmentally significant lands, and rural areas in the seven-county Region.
+VISION 2050's land use component includes recommendations for urban service areas, environmentally significant lands, and rural areas in the seven-county Region.
 The plan includes a database of planned population, households, and employment levels and land use for the Region that is adaptable for use in a wide range of regional and local planning activities.

 In 2017, the Commission staff completed the work involved in updating and extending the regional land use plan to the year 2050.
 The plan is documented in SEWRPC Planning Report No. 55, VISION 2050: A Regional Land Use and Transportation Plan for Southeastern Wisconsin.
+The year 2050 plan represents the sixth generation regional land use plan, prior plans having been prepared for the design years of 1990, 2000, 2010, 2020, and 2035.
 Related activities in 2018 included work on an amendment to VISION 2050 to incorporate land use changes to accommodate additional residents and jobs related to the planned Foxconn manufacturing campus in the Village of Mount Pleasant, and public outreach activities related to the regional plan amendment (see project 220-1000).

 The regional land use plan serves as the key element of the comprehensive plan for the Southeastern Wisconsin Region.
 All of the other elements of the regional comprehensive plan-including the transportation element, housing element, water quality management element, and park and open space element-are prepared within the framework of the regional land use plan.
-The new regional land use plan for the year 2050 provides a basis for updating and extending the regional transportation plan and other elements of the regional comprehensive plan to that design year.
+The new regional land use and transportation plan for the year 2050 provides a basis for updating and extending the other elements of the regional comprehensive plan to that design year.
 The regional transportation plan is designed to serve the regional land use plan, which if implemented would serve to provide for more efficient travel patterns, support more efficient and cost effective transit system operations, and reduce vehicle miles of travel and attendant traffic congestion and vehicle emissions relative to a continuation of past development trends.
 The regional land use plan is also recommended for use by counties and communities as an overall framework for, and point of departure for, the preparation of more detailed county and local comprehensive plans.

-In 2019, Commission staff efforts will focus on soliciting endorsement of the new regional plan, labeled "VISION 2050," from State, County, and local government agencies.
+In 2020, Commission staff efforts will focus on preparing the 2020 Review and Update of VISION 2050 (see project 220-1000 for hours and funds associated with this effort).
 Information and recommendations contained in the plan will also be refined and detailed for use in other Commission planning programs, as well as for incorporation into upcoming updates to County and local comprehensive plans.
+In addition, the Commission staff will.

-The work described above will be ongoing throughout 2019.
+The work described above will be ongoing throughout 2020.